-- 67. Recent studies suggest that around 25 percent of road fatalities involve a person driving for work.
+66. Recent studies suggest that around 25 percent of road fatalities involve a person driving for work.
 Road safety is therefore a critical health and safety at work issue.
-There are existing broad obligations under the Health and Safety at Work Act 2015, which apply to work-related road safety and complement the requirements of the Land Transport Act 1998. - 68.
-The consultation document identifies significant opportunities to encourage businesses throughout the supply chain to take ownership of road safety issues, strengthen the regulatory framework for commercial transport services, promote the uptake of safer vehicles and technology and improve our understanding of work-related crashes. - 69.
-Proposed initial actions in the area of work-related road travel include:
+The consultation document identifies significant opportunities to encourage businesses throughout the supply chain to take ownership of road safety issues, strengthen the regulatory framework for commercial transport services, promote the uptake of safer vehicles and technology and improve our understanding of work-related crashes.

-69.1.
+- 67. Proposed initial actions in the area of work-related road travel include: - 67.1.
 Support best practice for work-related road safety